-- 10. Click the [Create Discovery Session] button.
-A summary of the new discovery session appears on this page. - 11.
+- 12. Click the [Create Discovery Session] button.
+A summary of the new discovery session appears on this page. - 13.
 Click [Close].

-The Discovery Sessions page (Devices > Discovery Sessions) displays the new discovery session.
+NOTE: The results of a guided discovery do not display on the Discovery Sessions page (Devices > Discovery Sessions).

-Adding Devices Using Guided Discovery
+Adding Devices Using Unguided Discovery